KeremAtak/covid-tracker-cljs/README.md

 Start the application with `lein watch`.
 The application will start at http://localhost:8280/.

 For tests install karma-cli globally with `npm install -g karma-cli`.
 After that run the tests with `lein ci`.
 You should be able to see the results in the terminal.
+Alternatively run `karma start` when the client is running.

 # Links